Navigating College with Autism

 Accessing Academic Accommodations

-• Request appropriate accommodations such as extended time on exams, note-taking assistance, flexible deadlines, or a reduced course load.
+• Request appropriate accommodations, such as extended time on exams, note-taking assistance, flexible deadlines, or a reduced course load.

 • Regularly review and update your accommodations as needed throughout your college experience.